pixeljetstream/r3e-open-championship/README.md

 ![sample output](https://github.com/pixeljetstream/r3e-open-championship/blob/master/doc/samplesm.png)

+As you can see at this [full sample website](https://github.com/pixeljetstream/r3e-open-championship/blob/master/doc/sample.html) it generates for every race:

+* Driver Standings
+* Team Standings
+* Vehicle Standings (if more than one vehicle type)
+* Best Lap Times

 ### How it works

 Run the ".exe" file, it should bring up a very simple program that you keep running while doing singleplayer races in R3E.